nrwl/nx/docs/shared/node-tutorial/2-project-graph.md

-# Node Nx Tutorial - Part 2: Project Graph
+# Node Tutorial - Part 2: Project Graph

 Run the command: `npx nx graph`.
 A browser should open up with the following contents: